peterjjchen/Crop_Burning_Query/README.md

 ```
 ### Crop Burning Files
 `heatmap.ipynb`: Processes, analyzes, and visualizes Mosaik data and Satellite images

 `midpoint_query.py`: Queries MOSAIKS data for midpoint of each village

 `coords_inside_box.py`: Queries MOSAIKS data for the bounding boxes for each village

 `coords_inside_query.py`: More fine-grained version of coords_inside_box, query data for points inside the village.

-## Replication Steps ##
-### MOSAIKS Feature Extraction Guide

-This guide provides step-by-step instructions for generating granular coordinates, querying MOSAIKS for features, and aggregating the results.